by Tom Igoe, August 2016

-All of the lab exercises for this class are based on the Arduino Uno, and can be done with it.
-The processor at the core of the Uno, Atmel’s ATMega328, is a solid 8-bit microcontroller with plenty of features to serve most physical computing projects’ needs.
+The lab exercises for this class were originally written for the Arduino Uno.
+The processor at the core of the Uno, Atmel’s ATMega328, is an 8-bit microcontroller.
 The ATMega328 is one of the few processors that still comes in a breadboard-friendly DIP package, so you can even build your own Uno-compatible circuit on a breadboard if you want to save money.
 In projects where you’re using multiple controllers, the DIY breadboard option is a smart choice.
 However, it’s not a task for you if you aren’t yet comfortable building circuits and reading schematics.

-Nowadays, 32-bit microcontrollers are available for about the same price as 8-bit controllers.
+Nowadays, 32-bit microcontrollers are available for about the same price or cheaper than 8-bit controllers.
+The Arduino Nano series and MKR series are mostly 32-bit processors (the Nano Every is still 8-bit) that can do all that the original Uno can do and more.
+As of 2019, we’re basing this class on the Arduino Nano 33 IoT.
 These newer controllers have more processing power and memory for your program than the Uno and other 8-bit controllers, and if you’re buying your first controller, your best choice is probably a 32-bit controller.
-The MKR line of controllers, starting with the MKRZero, are the ones I currently use the most.
+The Nano line and the MKR line are the ones I currently use the most.

 Caveat: be wary of cheap derivatives, clones, and counterfeits of these boards.
 There are a number of very good derivatives that offer extra features, or different layouts.
 There are also a number of derivatives and clones that try to look the same, but use lower quality components or spend less time on inspecting assembled boards.
 We see a few broken projects every year that are due to a clone board failing.
 Many of the vendors linked from this page sell their own Arduino-compatible variants that are reputable, if you want to look for derivatives.

-Adafruit’s Feather M0 boards are also good adaptations of the MKR idea.
-They use the same processsor, Atmel’s CortexM0+, they also use the DIP package, and they come in a variety of special-purpose variations.
+Adafruit’s Feather M0 boards are also good DIP-format boards.
+They use the same processor, Atmel’s CortexM0+, they also use the DIP package, and they come in a variety of special-purpose variations.
 The basic Feather M0 Proto board has just the processor, it’s like a MKR1000 without the Wifi.
 The Feather Adalogger M0 is the same thing with a built-in SD card.
 The Feathers also have a built-in LiPo battery charger.

 With one of the boards above, you can do everything covered in the labs for this class, with a faster and more capable processor than the Uno.
 Everything that follows is for readers who are already comfortable with microcontrollers, and looking for more info for advanced projects.
 For more information, see the comparison chart and vendors at the bottom of this page.